umbraco/UmbracoDocs/umbraco-cms/fundamentals/backoffice/content-templates.md

 ---
-meta.Title: "Content Templates in Umbraco" meta.Description: "In this article you can learn about how to create and use Content Templates in Umbraco."
+description: "In this article you can learn about how to create and use Content Templates in Umbraco."
 ---

 # Content Templates